mattwar/Linq2Span/src/Linq2Span/NugetReadme.md

 # LINQ to Span

-This project provides an implementation of LINQ for the `Span<T>` and `ReadOnlySpan<T>` types.
+This package provides an implementation of LINQ for the `Span<T>` and `ReadOnlySpan<T>` types.